Rebecca Rose is an award winning sculptor, NFT hologram collage artist, and curator.

-Rose is currently exploring the capabilities of her work as NFT holograms using pepper's ghost, conical and pyramid inverted elements, vapor, and micro projections on personal devices.
-She is testing live feed holographic conversations held between countries, and is developing theories around a new digital user experience through holograms that allows audiences to engage with and virtually experience her art while occupying a different space away from the physical work itself.
-Her entre into NFTs includes a unique, single edition digital series inspired by her painted portraits on vintage vinyl records titled "Spin Me Right Round".
+Rebecca explores the capabilities of her work as NFT holograms using pepper's ghost, cylinders, inverted pyramids, vapor, and micro projections on personal devices.
+She is testing live feed holographic conversations held between countries, and is developing theories around a new digital user experience through holograms that allows audiences to engage with and virtually experience her art while occupying a physical space.
+Her entre into NFTs includes unique, single edition digital works inspired by her digital collages and paintings.
 She intends to apply these innovative findings to future exhibitions of her work as well as to help advance digital economies and sales in the art field, and how we as a society communicate en masse.

-In 2016, Rose was awarded the Governor's Medal of Unity for her volunteer work as a Red Cross first responder following the Pulse tragedy.
-Rose currently lives and works in her home studio in Davenport, FL.
+Rebecca has a passion for volunteering and in 2016 was given the Governor's Medal of Unity for her volunteer work as a Red Cross first responder following the Pulse tragedy.
+Rose currently works in her home studio in Florida.